Wally Judge: Professional career

 After the end of his college career, Judge was automatically eligible for the 2014 NBA draft, where he went undrafted.
 In early August 2014, Italian Serie A team Victoria Libertas Pesaro announced the signing of Judge on a one-year contract.
-Judge made his debut with Pesaro October 12, 2014 in a game against Brindisi, scoring 4 points and grabbing 3 rebounds in 16 minutes of play.
+Judge made his debut with Pesaro October 12, 2014, in a game against Brindisi, scoring 4 points and grabbing 3 rebounds in 16 minutes of play.
 Judge played a total of 30 games during the 2014–15 Lega Basket Serie A, averaging 9 points, 7 rebounds and 0.6 blocks in 24.2 minutes of playing time playing as a center.

 In June 2015 Judge announced that he was leaving Pesaro, and signed a two-year contract with Israeli team Hapoel Tel Aviv.
 Judge played only 2 games during the 2015–16 Israeli Basketball Super League, and scored 1 total point in 16.5 minutes of average playing time.
 He then transferred to Argentine side Peñarol de Mar del Plata: he appeared in 3 games during the 2015–16 Liga Nacional de Básquet season, and averaged 5.7 points and 4 rebounds per game.

 In 2016 Judge signed with Tampereen Pyrintö of the Finnish Korisliiga, and he played 17 games in the 2016–17 season, averaging 10.9 points and 9.3 rebounds per game in 28.6 minutes per game, all career highs as a professional player.

+Present day Judge is a management trainee in the Aldi (Albrecht Foods) stores in the northeast United States.
+He has 3 cats.